Once considered little more than a party drink, the spirits world is having its moment and is now home to the best rums, in all styles.

 Privateer also doesn’t rush the process of fermenting and distilling its rum.
 Particularly the case for its Navy Yard rum, the mixture is left to ferment for six days to really bring out the richness and complexity of the spirit.

 The brand’s Navy Yard rum comes in at 55% ABV, or 110 proof.
-While higher than standard rum, its relatively low ABV (when compared to Navy strength rums) means the bottle has a gentle infusion of oak without overpowering the rich flavours of the spirit.
+While higher than standard rum, its relatively low ABV (when compared to Navy strength rums) means the bottle has a gentle infusion of oak without overpowering the rich flavors of the spirit.
 It’s distilled in Massachusetts, United States, on a salty marsh near the ocean, which gives a slightly briny edge to the spirit.
-Expect notes of apricot, cinnamon, fig and tobacco as you enjoy this drink.
+Expect notes of apricot, cinnamon, fig, and tobacco as you enjoy this drink.

 Best cask strength rum: Privateer Navy Yard Cask Strength Rum